chaoskagami/ftpde/README.md

 Before building
 ---------------

 1) Install and set up devkitARM.
-I recommend being a crazy bastard and building devkitARM yourself, but then again, I run LFS.
+You also need [makerom](https://github.com/profi200/Project_CTR) and [bannertool](https://github.com/Steveice10/bannertool).
+There's a bug on linux with makerom - check the issue tracker.
+Additionally, I don't recommend building with the bundled libyaml and polarssl if you're a security freak. libyaml is easy to unbundle, but polarssl needs some changes.
+I recommend being a crazy bastard and building everything yourself.

 2) Install the latest [ctrulib](https://github.com/smealum/ctrulib/tree/master/libctru).
 No, devkitPro's will not suffice.
 You need the development version.
 Any reports filed with non-dev versions will be completely ignored.

 3) Install [sf2dlib](https://github.com/xerpi/sf2dlib)

-4) Install portlibs, preferrably from the 'portlibs' subdir of this repo. dkpro's contain known security issues - you want your 3ds to run YOUR code, not be part of a bitcoin mining botnet, right?
+4) Install portlibs, preferrably from the 'portlibs' subdir of this repo. dkpro's contain known security issues - you want your 3ds to run YOUR code, not be part of a bitcoin mining or DDoS botnet, right?
+Could happen.
+You can never be too paranoid.

 5) Install [sfillib](https://github.com/xerpi/sfillib)